guidugli/ansible-role-crypto_policy/README.md

   - crypto-policies-scripts
 ```

+### Variables resolved from `vars/main.yml`

+The repository keeps the shared pattern of deriving some internal values from
+`vars/main.yml`.
+That file now uses `ansible_facts[...]` accessors to avoid
+`INJECT_FACTS_AS_VARS` deprecation warnings while preserving the same generator-friendly
+role structure used in your other roles.

-### Important behavior
+## Important behavior

 - `crypto_policy` accepts a base policy with optional subpolicies, for example
   `DEFAULT` or `DEFAULT:NO-SHA1`.
 - The role validates the requested policy against the policy files available on the target.
 - `crypto_policy_manage_fips_mode` is separate from `crypto_policy: FIPS` because enabling
   OS-level FIPS mode is a broader operational change than setting the crypto policy value.
+- The role does not force `become` in role tasks.
+Callers should set privilege escalation
+  at play level when needed.

 ## How it works

-1. Validate public inputs with role argument specs.
+1. Ansible performs automatic role argument validation using `meta/argument_specs.yml`.
-2. Assert Fedora support and semantic input correctness.
+2. `tasks/assert.yml` enforces Fedora-only runtime support and semantic validation.
-3. Install required packages.
+3. The role installs required packages.
-4. Discover available policies and current system state.
+4. The role discovers the current crypto policy plus available base policies and subpolicies.
-5. Validate the requested base policy and subpolicies against the target.
+5. The requested policy is normalized and validated.
-6. Apply the policy only when the current policy differs.
+6. The role applies the requested policy only when a change is required.
-7. Optionally enable FIPS mode and reboot when requested.
+7. Optional FIPS enablement and reboot handling are triggered only when requested.

 ## Usage